neverfap-deluxe/nfd-api/content/content_articles/EDIT--COM--C--improvements-i-have-noticed-from-my-300-day-porn-addiction-recovery-journey.md

 This article has been difficult to write because I haven't experienced the effects of porn, masturbation and orgasm for so long, that it's truly become a distant memory to me.

 Largely because I've so routinely stuck to my mental health regime that it's not even something I've thought about in close to 6 months.

-I just know what I have to do to get through each day with a positive and healthy mindset, and the delegation end there.
+I just know what I have to do to get through each day with a positive and healthy mindset, and the delegations end there.

 Which I suppose is the first thing to note about what happens when you do eventually recover from your porn addiction.